Contextual hypotheses and semantics of logic programs: Extensors, and relationships to particular semantics

-It will be shown that the well founded semantics is related to foundational extensors, and answer-set programming to imperative extensors.
+It will be shown that the well-founded semantics is related to foundational extensors, and the answer-set semantics to imperative extensors.
 As for the stable model semantics, it will be shown to be related to both imperative and implicative extensors, by virtue of the following property.

-\begin{property} For all formal logic programs\/ \FLP, literal markers\/ $\Omega$ for\/ \FLP\ and complete sets\/ $E$ of literals over \VOCA, $E$ is an implicative extensor for\/ $(\FLP,\,\Omega)$ iff\/ $E$ is an imperative extensor for\/ $(\FLP,\,\Omega)$. \end{property}
+\begin{property} For all formal logic programs \FLP, literal markers $\Omega$ for \FLP\ and complete sets $E$ of literals over \VOCA, $E$ is an implicative extensor for $(\FLP,\,\Omega)$ iff $E$ is an imperative extensor for $(\FLP,\,\Omega)$. \end{property}

-In case \VOCA\ is equal to \VOCAB, it is easy to see that the class of imperative extensors has a ``neutral element'':